zarif-al/backend_test/README.md

 The uploaded file is stored in a temporary folder and read via stream.
 Chunks of data are passed to the insert method and written to db via bulk insert.
 When the read is complete, the file is deleted.

+Email is used as the primary key and TypeORM save method is used to insert into DB, so a new record with the same email will create an UPDATE instead of INSERT.

 **Dependencies** <br/>

 I had to move some packages from devDependencies to dependencies because in docker I am running the migration after the project is up and running and the migration script needs those dependencies.